TrellixVulnTeam/danielhnyk.cz_old_django_CR9H/README.md

 www.danielhnyk.cz
 ==================

-Here is nothing more than my website
+Here is nothing more than my website.